Updated on 2/10/2022

 Feelings of unpredictability and complete despair fuel overwhelm.
-Those unreasonable thoughts build up as anxiety and can cause a person significant distress.
+Those negative thoughts build up anxiety and can cause a person significant distress.
 Stop those damaging thoughts before they become habitual ruminations by honestly asking yourself if that way of thinking is unreasonable or unhelpful.
 At the same time, try to find alternative, more positive thoughts.

 3. Take some deep breaths

 There are plenty of grounding techniques you can use when feeling overwhelmed that involve deep breathing exercises.
 When you consciously try deep breathing, it triggers your body’s relaxation response and can come in handy during particularly stressful situations.
 Additionally, practicing yoga, meditation, and progressive muscle relaxation can help calm your body’s response to anxiety, as each exercise helps you to focus your breath.